mongodb/mongo-csharp-driver/Docs/reference/content/reference/driver_core/events.md

 ### Operation Ids

 Any commands that could occur based on user initiation will contain an operation identifier.
-This identifer can be used to link together all events that occured due to the user initiated action.
+This identifer can be used to link together all events that occurred due to the user initiated action.

 ### ClusterId, ServerId, and ConnectionId